Isolated-/xgsd-cli/README.md

 If you want to make changes to xGSD, feel free to make a pull request [**do that here**](https://github.com/Isolated-/xgsd-cli).

 No analytic data is, or will be, collected from your machine.
 Please feel free to reach out with suggestions, criticism, or just to let me know what you're using this for.

-## Stability

-**xGSD isn’t fragile — it’s just immature.**

-xGSD is steadily moving toward production stability, but it’s still an **early-stage project** (`< v1.0.0`).
-That means you should expect the occasional **bug, missing feature, or breaking change** along the way.

-It’s built and maintained by a **solo developer** — I’ll give it 100%, but sometimes things slip through.
-For example, in `v0.3.0` I reworked the process handler and (oops) forgot to re-implement async mode 🙃.
-I wish I’d never make mistakes, but they’re part of the process — and when they happen, I **fix them fast**.
-(`v0.3.1` patched the async mode issue right after release.)

-If your workflow is **mission-critical**, you may want to wait until later versions.
-But if you’re a **solo operator, tinkerer, or just curious**, _this is exactly the right time to jump in_.
-Run xGSD on a Raspberry Pi as your own **serverless platform without vendor lock-in**, orchestrate your personal stack, or hack together new workflows — and please share feedback when you hit an edge case. **That’s how xGSD gets better.**

-If you’ve been down the frustrating road of debugging **brittle cloud jobs** — wiring retries, catching every edge case, and making sure nothing silently fails — you’ll feel right at home here.
-xGSD is built to take that pain away, so you can **focus on building things that matter instead of babysitting error handlers.**

 ## Inspiration